ndouglas-cloudsmith/ctf-atlanta-cheatsheet/README.md

 WORKDIR /app

+# Step 1: Install langflow and its dependencies directly from PyPI.
+# This ensures a correct dependency resolution (langflow==1.2.0 requires
+# langchain==0.3.10, which resolves the conflict).
+RUN pip install langflow==1.2.0

-# Copy the wheels we just created/downloaded
+# Copy the mock wheels we just created
 COPY dist/*.whl ./

-# Install them.
+# Step 2: Install the mock wheels.
-# This generates the .dist-info folders that OSV scanners look for.
+# They usually don't have complex dependencies, so this should work fine
+# after the main application is installed.
 RUN pip install *.whl

-# Clean up wheels to simulate a clean environment (optional, but cleaner)
+# Clean up wheels to simulate a clean environment
 RUN rm *.whl

 CMD ["python3", "-c", "print('Vulnerable image loaded')"]
 EOF

 echo "--- Step 5: Building and Pushing to Cloudsmith ---"

 # Build the image
 docker build -t $TARGET_IMAGE .